FastTrackOrg/FastTrack/docs/user/interactiveTracking.md

 Several steps have to be performed in the right order (some are mandatory, some are optional) to perform a successful tracking analysis.
 ![](assets/interactive_workflow.svg)

-## Open an image sequence
+## Open a file
-The first step of a tracking analysis is to open an image sequence.
-In the menu bar, click on File then Open an image sequence and select the folder that contains the image sequence to analyze.
+The first step of a tracking analysis is to open a video file.
+FastTrack support video files and image sequence.
+Click on the file or on an image of a sequence to automatically load the movie.
 ![](assets/interactive_open.gif)

 ## Compute the background